caiobvg/Lunar/README.md

 ## Overview

-**Midnight Spoofer** is a toolkit for controlling and minimizing a system's identifiable footprint.
+**Lunar Spoofer** is a toolkit for controlling and minimizing a system's identifiable footprint.
 Intended for research, privacy testing, and controlled security assessments. **Legal warning:** for educational and research use only; misuse is the user's responsibility.

 ## Key Features (compact)